African Meatballs

 This is the point where you should absolutely make out with a meatball or two.
 They are divine!

-Now, these are amazing but the magic doesn't end there!
+Now, these African meatballs are already amazing, but the magic doesn’t end there!
 Chop up ingredients for some tomato sauce.

 The key ingredients here are tomatoes, garlic, basil and onions.
 Then saute, simmer and season to perfection (no worries, all details in recipe below).